-Mimetic writing simply means matching the pace of what you’re describing, to how you’re describing it.
+Mimetic writing is a literary device that simply means having your writing match the pace of what you’re describing with how you’re describing it.
+Let’s go into a bit more detail here.

 This is a point that I tackled in slightly different terms in my Making Your Writing Exciting at the Sentence Level post from late 2009.
-It’s something I’ve been seeing a lot more recently, and so I wanted to delve into it again.
+I’ve been seeing opportunities for this literary device a lot more recently, and so I wanted to delve into it again.

 Mimetic Writing Makes Sense